-If you receive a call like this, end the call, then ring the company’s office and a member of staff will be able to tell you if there is an issue with your advert.
+If you receive a call like this, end the call, then ring the company’s office on a different telephone and a member of staff will be able to tell you if there is an issue with your advert.

 2. Don’t click on login links in emails